Mount Aragats: Climb the highest peak of Armenia

 The place of departure is WARSAW.
 In case you wish to travel from another destination or book flights on your own, please contact us for price quotation for this trip.

 During the trip we will be accommodated in the houses of Armenian hosts, which have been adapted to accept foreign tourists.
 Bathroom and toilet shared by several rooms.
 The rooms are double (however, a group of friends or individual travelers of the same sex can also be accommodated in triple or quadruple rooms).
 There is a possibility of a single room for those willing to pay additionally for it.
 In Yerevan, we will sleep in a hotel.
-During the trekking we will sleep in tents.

 Daily breakfast is included in the price of the trip and dinner is also included in the guest houses.
 During the trekking, you will receive lunch packages.
 The Armenian cuisine is famous for many dishes - both meat (shashlik) and vegetarian (pickled aubergines, salads).
 In big cities (Yerevan) the supper is not included in the price.
 Each participant can independently decide how he wants to spend time and what type of food he prefers.
 The guide, of course, will organize dinner for the volunteers or recommend places.